 So here we are and we are going to get into the Ichimoku System.
-We’re going to start breaking this down and then we’ll start getting into the trading system, the trading styles and we’ll go from there.
+We’re going to start breaking this down and then we’ll start getting into the trading system, the trading styles, all important factors and we’ll go from there.
 Now, let’s get started!

 As said before, it’s a trend based technical analysis method that measures the momentum of the market.
 Its purpose is to show the bias of the market with one glance based on the price of an asset as opposed to the “Kumo Cloud”.
 It uses multiple units of observation to give you a deeper more comprehensive view of price action.
 Together, the units of observation and levels of analysis help to give you a deeper view of price action and whether or not prices are in equilibrium or disequilibrium and those are very important to know.
 Ichimoku also shows past, present and future support and resistance levels making it the only indicator that is both leading and lagging.
 It does not show future price levels but it shows future support and resistance levels which are very important and which can give us a lot of leads on what the market might do or could be doing.
 It’s also used to generate buy and sell singles and a variety of ways and also shows the strength of a signal.
 So, in a nutshell, the Ichimoku system combines market bias, momentum, volatility, support and resistance levels and trading signals.

 “Discipline” is one thing that traders need.
 Discipline is one reason why we see 95 percent of traders failing in the Forex market, many traders lack of discipline.
 Discipline is something that every trader needs to learn.
 Ichimoku is going to make sure that you’re disciplined.